-As Europe reaches the midpoint of the ‘Digital Decade’, the 12th Annual European Cyber Security Conference will convene key policymakers, industry leaders, and cybersecurity experts to assess the progress, challenges, and future direction of cybersecurity in the EU and worldwide.
-Against a backdrop of rapid digital transformation, evolving cyber threats, and increasing geopolitical tensions, this year’s conference will assess progress of cyber policies, and examine the market dynamics, technological advancements, and global partnerships that shape the cybersecurity landscape in the EU and beyond.
+As Europe reached the midpoint of the ‘Digital Decade’, the 12th Annual European Cyber Security Conference convened key policymakers, industry leaders, and cybersecurity experts to assess the progress, challenges, and future direction of cybersecurity in the EU and worldwide.
+Against a backdrop of rapid digital transformation, evolving cyber threats, and increasing geopolitical tensions, that year’s conference assessed the progress of cyber policies and examined the market dynamics, technological advancements, and global partnerships that shaped the cybersecurity landscape in the EU and beyond.

-The event will discuss issues related to the implementation and harmonisation of the EU cybersecurity rulebook while also exploring future initiatives in the context of the Commission’s new commitment to regulatory simplification, and examine pathways to boost the competitiveness of the European cybersecurity market.
-It will highlight strategies to close the cybersecurity skills gap and enhance public awareness, analyse the role that emerging tech play in reshaping the cybersecurity landscape and discuss best practices for operationalising cyber security and resilience, managing risks, and ensuring compliance.
-The conference will also assess how stronger international cooperation can be fostered to combat rising cyber threats, protect digital assets and critical infrastructure, build capacity, and to reinforce the place of the EU as a key player in global cybersecurity.
+The event discussed issues related to the implementation and harmonisation of the EU cybersecurity rulebook, while also exploring future initiatives in the context of the Commission’s new commitment to regulatory simplification.
+It examined pathways to boost the competitiveness of the European cybersecurity market, highlighted strategies to close the cybersecurity skills gap and enhance public awareness, and analysed the role that emerging technologies played in reshaping the cybersecurity landscape.
+The conference also discussed best practices for operationalising cybersecurity and resilience, managing risks, and ensuring compliance.
+Furthermore, it assessed how stronger international cooperation could be fostered to combat rising cyber threats, protect digital assets and critical infrastructure, build capacity, and reinforce the EU’s position as a key player in global cybersecurity.

 Forum Europe’s 11th European Cyber Security Conference took place in Brussels in March 2024.
 The achievements in cybersecurity in recent years were discussed over a series of panel discussions and two keynote sessions.